 - Back from the Dead: After Nero's suicide in 68, there was a widespread belief, especially in the eastern provinces, that he was not dead and somehow would return.
 This belief came to be known as the Nero Redivivus Legend.

 - Better to Die than Be Killed: Nero thought he was going to be arrested and executed by the Senate, so he committed suicide.
+He was the first emperor to do.

 - The Caligula: One of the most famous examples of this trope of all time.
 Whilst his overall wickedness is often exaggerated, Nero really was off his rocker.
 Notably, he was also the nephew to the actual Caligula himself.